01

 Build & Configuration

-Before we write a single line of logic, we set up the project workspace, get version control in place, and make sure all credentials are secured properly.
-For anything LLM-based, we budget 20 to 30% of total build time on prompt engineering and testing alone.
-Rushing this step is the most common reason AI output quality falls short.
+Once the project brief is signed, we set up the project workspace, configure version control, and secure all credentials before writing a single line of logic.
+For LLM-based projects, we budget 20–30% of total build time on prompt engineering and testing alone — because rushing this step is the single most common cause of poor AI output quality.

-We connect your existing tools using proven integration patterns, test every data path, and version-control every configuration change so we can always roll back if we need to.
+We connect your existing tools using proven integration patterns, test every data path, and version-control every configuration change so we can always roll back.

 Integration patterns we use